Head-to-head

 Zola and Joy dominate the free wedding website space.
 Zola has a large template library and ties into registry.
 Joy has the best RSVP experience and a dedicated guest app.
 Minted makes beautiful sites but the product exists to sell stationery.
-Appy Couple is a paid option ($29-49 one-time) with a native app for guests.
+Appy Couple is a paid option with one-time premium plans and a native app for guests.
 All four handle the website and RSVP well.
 None handles budget planning.

 What This Category Actually Is